Amendment: Contracts

 Contracts also are categorized for their promotion in a nation, such as the Treaty of Versailles.

 Law

 Legislation

+Legislation which is intended to retain a previous law subject to certain additions, omissions or revisions is often referred to as "amending legislation", and the title of a law passed to have this effect may often include the work "amendment", for example the ADA Amendments Act of 2008 in the United States, the Citizenship (Amendment) Act, 2019 in India and the Race Relations (Amendment) Act 2000 in the UK.

 In parliamentary procedure, a motion is a proposal to do something.
 The wording of such a proposal can be changed with a motion to amend.
 Amendments can remove words, add words, or change words in motions.
 All main motions and some secondary motions can be amended.
 An amendment can be amended.

 Constitutions

 Some of the most famous constitutional amendments are the First Amendment to the United States Constitution which added the freedom of speech, religion, press, and protest, the Third Amendment of the Constitution of Ireland, which let Ireland join the European Union, and the amendment of the German constitution as part of the German reunification process in 1990.
 Constitutional amendments in some countries—for example, Australia—must be approved by both the parliament or legislature and a national referendum.